abrandeen/CSx278-Asgn5/README.md

 Equally important, I will conduct incremental user testing in between sprints to get users' feedback on the application.
 Users will be asked to use the application and give their thoughts throughout the process.
 They will also be asked about ease of use, design, etc. Their responses will be taken into account and the design will be adapted as neccessary for the next sprint.
 Getting feedback early in the development process is imperative as it is much less costly to make changes now than later.
 This testing will ensure the "right" app is built.

 ## 5. Maintenance
+Ask about this in class

+Also need to include: "How you handle estimation and communication of estimates, estimate refinement, etc." ask about this in class